 The Proof Key for Code Exchange ("pixie") setting will enable your app to request tokens without providing its

 client_secret.
 As such, you will not be provided with a

 POSTing for a token in your app's callback cycle.
 That said, you will need to include your

 client_id in your callback, or else your request will be denied.

+In general, there are no negative side effects to using PKCE, and is the recommended and preferred aproach.
 When developing an OAuth2.0 client application, you will implement the code authorization flow in one of two contexts: